ChrxnZ/Authgg-MitmProxy-Bypass-PoC/README.md

 This bypass was originally made over 3 months ago (which could make this the first official actual working bypass).
 The bypass was made alongside multiple people, consisting of Me (ChrxnZ/Pulsed#1874), [YeetDisDude](https://github.com/YeetDisDude) & [TonicBoomerKewl](https://github.com/TonicBoomerKewl).
 ### More Information
 This project was made to be as small as possible for efficiency, in which we got it to work on a 2GB Ram + Intel Celeron Laptop, which could also perhaps make it the smallest auth.gg Bypass.
+### Where the Project was found to work
+We mostly tested the bypass on Mod Menus which used auth.gg's authentication system on both IOS & Android systems including:
+- ZygiskPG / zyCheatsPG (Android)
+- Rednick / Red16's PG3D Mod Menu (IOS)
+### Notes
+I will not be maintaining this project.
+If it gets patched, it's patched and there's nothing I will do.
+Also note that this bypass **was patched before in ZygiskPG by [Fedesito](https://github.com/fedes1to) using a weird system** (which i doubt you'll be able to find on the internet anywhere).
 ### Credits
 - Idea : [TonicBoomerKewl](https://github.com/TonicBoomerKewl)
 - Testing & Improvement : [YeetDisDude](https://github.com/YeetDisDude)